 Individual Letter Processes

-As Committee Letters are not a traditional piece of a PA school application, those applying to PA programs will apply with individual letters of recommendation.
+As composite letters of evaluation (I.e., Committee Letter or Letter Packet) are not a traditional piece of a PA school application, those applying to PA programs will apply with individual letters of recommendation.
 Please do not request individual letters through MAP.
-Instead, follow the instructions in the common application for your profession, or the directions of the specific schools if they have a different application process.
+Instead, follow the instructions in CASPA.